 San Ramon Valley Unified School District

 The San Ramon Valley Unified School District (SRVUSD) covers an 18 square mile area, encompassing the communities of Alamo, Blackhawk, Danville, Diablo, and San Ramon (including the new Dougherty Valley communities in east San Ramon) as well as a small portion of the cities of Walnut Creek and Pleasanton.
-The District has comprised of 36 schools serving more than 32,000 students in Transitional Kindergarten through Grade 12.
+The District is comprised of 36 schools serving more than 32,000 students in Transitional Kindergarten through Grade 12.

 District students are exposed to a rigorous, 21st century, standards-based curriculum with a strong focus on the essential skills including language arts, mathematics, social studies and science.
 Strong physical education, health, foreign language, technology, and visual and performing arts programs are also offered.
 SRVUSD has transitioned to the Common Core State Standards, and is committed to ensuring students, parents and staff are fully prepared for this more meaningful, innovative and rich learning experience for all students.
 Students graduating from District high schools are required to have earned 240 designated credits.
 Opportunities include a rigorous academic program, outstanding technical and vocational curricula, and innovative elective courses.
 All students have opportunities to participate in a wide range of extracurricular activities.